 To get a taste of their unique culture, head to a traditional Batak Toba dance called the tortor.
 At the Museum Huta Bolon Simanindo on the Northern tip of Samosir Island on Lake Toba, displays take place daily at 10:30am, Monday–Saturday.

 The fruit market in Berastagi has an enormous variety of tropical fruits, many of them unfamiliar to visitors.
 There's no difficulty in getting your five-a-day here.
 Passion fruit, known as mariska, is particularly popular, especially the yellow variety.
 Also look out for salak, often known as "snake skin fruit" due to its scaly skin, and tamarillos, small tree tomatoes, another speciality from one of Sumatra’s most fertile regions.

 Choose between Gunung Sibayak volcano at 2094m, or take the more strenuous climb up Gunung Sinabung, slightly higher at 2452m.
 The hardest part of climbing Gunung Sibayak is finding the path back down.
 Be sure to take a guide and reward your tired legs with a leisurely soak in the hot spring at the bottom.

 Rickshaw Travel offer tailor made trips to North Sumatra.
-Explore more of Indonesia with the Rough Guides Snapshot to Indonesia.
-Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.
+Explore more of Indonesia with the Rough Guides Snapshot to Indonesia Dropdown content.
+Compare flights Dropdown content, find tours Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to purchase travel insurance Dropdown content before you go.

 Top image: Holbung Hill © sydeen/Shutterstock